 Although it is within easy walking distance to the parks, transportation to and from the parks is included.
 A free continental breakfast is served each morning on the pool deck.
 These perks alone make Candy Cane Inn a great hotel for your Disneyland vacation!

 Like the name suggests, the Courtyard Marriott Theme Park Entrance is just steps away from the entrance to both Disneyland and Disney’s California Adventure.
 It is located on Harbor Boulevard, just a five-minute walk away.

 The Courtyard Marriott Theme Park Entrance is just a few years old.
 It was designed exclusively with families in mind and has lots of family-friendly modern conveniences!
 Its amenities and services make it feel more like a full-service Marriott than a Courtyard brand hotel.
 It is six stories high and features 202 guest rooms and 19 suites; many have views of Disneyland.

 Aside from its fabulous location, the hotel’s biggest draw for families is Surfside Waterpark, a 20,000 square foot water playground.
-Located on the hotel’s second level, Surfside features four water slides, a 400-gallon drench bucket, water cannons, kids’ wading pool, hot tub and swimming pool.
+Located on the hotel’s second level, Surfside features four water slides, a 400-gallon drench bucket, water cannons, kids’ wading pool, outdoor pool and hot tub.

 Though the Hilton Anaheim is primarily known as a business hotel, the great thing about this property is that when there isn’t an event going on at the Convention Center, rooms are pretty cheap!
 We’ve stayed there for as little as $89 a night.